This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - X-rays: You may need x-rays of your skull to check for broken bones and tissue swelling.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your head.
 The CT scan may be used to look at your skull, brain tissue, and blood vessels.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your head.
 An MRI may be used to look at your brain, skull, nerves, or blood vessels.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Cerebral arteriography: A cerebral arteriography, or cerebral angiogram, is done to take pictures of the blood vessels in your head.